Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Methods and Analysis

 \subsection{Nebular spectra}

 We obtained late-time photometry using the LCO, Keck, P60 and P48 telescopes as recorded in Table \ref{table_neb}.
 Since the [Ca II] line lies entirely in the $i$-band, the interpolated late-time photometry is used to flux calibrate our nebular spectra.
+When late-time photometry is not available, we extrapolate the lightcurve by assuming a late-time ($>$ 30 days) $i$-band decline rate of $0.019\ \pm\ 0.004$ mag/day, based on the average late-time decay of the SESNe tabulated in \citet{Wheeler2015}.

 We measure the line fluxes by numerical integration of the respective wavelength regions.
-We add noise (scaled to nearby regions of the continuum) to the line profile and use Monte Carlo sampling of the estimated fluxes to quantify the uncertainities.
+We add noise (scaled to nearby regions of the continuum) to the line profile and use Monte Carlo sampling of the estimated fluxes to quantify the uncertainties.
 The measured [Ca~II] $\lambda \lambda$7291, 7324 [O~I] and $\lambda \lambda$6300, 6364 fluxes and their ratio are shown in Table \ref{table_neb}.